Andrea Kitahata: College career

+Club career

+Kitahata starred in the USL W League for the San Francisco Glens, helping lead them to the 2023 NorCal Division and Western Conference titles as the team eventually fell in the National Semifinals.

+Gotham FC announced on January 8, 2026, that they had signed Kitahata to her first professional contract on a one-year deal.
+On February 1, she made her professional debut against AS FAR at the Emirates Stadium, playing the last 30 minutes at left back in the 4–0 win for third place at the inaugural FIFA Women's Champions Cup.

 International career

 Kitahata was called into training camp with the United States under-15 team in 2017.
 She won UEFA Development Tournaments with the under-16 and under-17 teams the following two years.
 She was also invited to train with the Japan youth national team in 2018.
 She was going to play for the United States at the 2021 FIFA U-17 Women's World Cup, but the tournament was cancelled due to the COVID-19 pandemic.
 The next year, with the under-20 team, she scored seven goals in six games at the 2022 CONCACAF Women's U-20 Championship, recognized as the competition's second-highest scorer.
 She was selected to the roster at the 2022 FIFA U-20 Women's World Cup, where the United States exited in the group stage.